AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/neovim.md

 > This lead me to start using [nixvim](https://github.com/nix-community/nixvim), a Nix-based neovim configuration system.
 Currently trying to improve my setup to make it reproducible and more modular, you can read about the efforts in [[nixvim]].

-My current best attempt at making a neovim setuo that is easily reproducible and portable is in
+My current best attempt at making a neovim setuo that is easily reproducible and portable is in my [personal repo](https://github.com/AlejandroGomezFrieiro/nixvim_config).
+As long as the system I'm working on has Nix, I should be able to run

 [^pde]: https://youtu.be/QMVIJhC9Veg?si=qtJYVT_CFhCtG2Em